 - Allow your child to undress and then dress themselves.
 Teach them how to put on their coat and velcro shoes.

 - Allow your child to make their own sandwich, help you prepare the dinner, set the table.

-- Talk about healthy foods whilst at shopping.
+- Talk about benefits of healthy foods whilst out shopping and at mealtimes.